 Section 3A (2)(a) of general Code of conduct stipulates that every provider, other than a representative, must adopt, maintain and implement a conflict of interest management policy that complies with the provisions of the Act.
 The policy is to provide for mechanisms in place at the FSP to identify, mitigate and manage the conflicts of interest to which the FSP is a party.
 This Conflict of Interest Management Policy is designed as prescribed in Board Notice 58 of 2010, which amends the General Code of Conduct for Financial Services Providers, and Representatives published in Board Notice 80 of 2003, as amended by Board Notice 43 of 2008.

-This Conflict of Interest Management Policy does not change our existing conflict of management procedures but intends to document them in simple form as required by the Financial Service Board.
+This Conflict of Interest Management Policy does not change our existing conflict of management procedures but intends to document them in simple form as required by the Financial Service Conduct Authority.

 In terms of the Financial Advisory and Intermediary Services Act, 2002, the FSP is required maintaining and operating effective organizational and administrative arrangements with a view to taking all reasonable steps to identify, monitor and manage conflict of interest.
 The FSP has put in place a policy to safeguard its clients’ interests and ensure fair treatment of clients.